1. Home

 Frequently Asked Questions

-A: Start by reviewing your electricity bills, and assess your needs based on your energy usage, the age and size of your roof, nearby shade trees, and more.
-You can use Palmetto’s free Solar Design and Savings Estimate tool to assist with this.
+Start by reviewing your electricity bills, and assess your needs based on your energy usage, the age and size of your roof, nearby shade trees, and more.
+You can get easy help from Palmetto’s free Solar Design and Savings Estimate tool.

-A: The exact solar panel cost and long term savings of your system may vary depending on several factors, including:
+The exact solar panel cost and long-term savings of your system may vary depending on several factors.

 • The size of your system